LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/configure-the-android-sdk.md

 3. Create a function named `createLivePersonReceiver` to handle the events.

    **Note:** Here we provide you with a wide example of handling most events.
-For more information, see [Liveperson events](android-callbacks-index.html).
+For more information, see [LivePerson events](android-callbacks-index.html).

    Here is an example of a function which handles some LivePerson events: